aishwak01/Project_NLP/README.md

 Topic_Modelling_LDAMallet - This script has the code to set up the environment variable to execute the LDAMallet models, script to find the optimal number of topics for a particular dataset and its performance using the metrics (coherence) and on the unseen data.

-The details about the dataset, preprocessing, hyperparameter selection, models,  performance evaluation and the result analysis on the models are available in the report.
+The details about the dataset, preprocessing, hyperparameter selection, models,  performance evaluation and the result analysis on the models are available in the pdf report.